Henk Borgdorff: Academic career

 From 1983 to 2002 he taught music theory and aesthetics in Hilversum (1983-1994), The Hague (1990-1994) and Amsterdam (1994-2002), with a focus on Renaissance counterpoint and philosophy of music.
 Together with his wife, Barbara Bleij, he founded in 1996 the Dutch Journal of Music Theory (later: Music Theory and Analysis (MTA) - International Journal of the Dutch-Flemish Society for Music Theory), and acted as chair of the editorial board until 2008.

-In 2002 Borgdorff was appointed professor ('lector') in Art Theory & Research at the Amsterdam University of the Arts (until 2010) where he led a research unit focussing on interdisciplinary research projects.
-His own research started form there on to focus on the theoretical and political rationale of research in the arts (artistic research; more on this below.)
+In 2002 Borgdorff was appointed professor ('lector') in Art Theory & Research at the Amsterdam University of the Arts (until 2010) where he led an interdisciplinary research group, ARTI (Art Research, Theory, and Interpretation).
+His own research started from there on to focus on the theoretical and political rationale of research in the arts (artistic research; more on this below.)
 Together with Jeroen Boomgaard (Rietveld Academy) he founded the Artistic Research master programme at the University of Amsterdam, and together with Peter Dejans (Orpheus Institute, Ghent) and Frans de Ruiter (Royal Conservatory of The Hague) he established the doctoral programme in music, docARTES.

 In 2010 Borgdorff took a position as professor ('lector') Research in the Arts at the University of the Arts The Hague (until 2020) and a position as visiting professor in Aesthetics at the Faculty of Fine, Applied and Performing Arts at the University of Gothenburg, Sweden (until 2013).
-In 2016 he was appointed full professor in Theory of Research in the Arts at the Academy of Creative and Performing Arts] (ACPA), Leiden University, and acted as academic director of ACPA until his retirement in December 2020.
+In 2016 he was appointed full professor in Theory of Research in the Arts at the Academy of Creative and Performing Arts (ACPA), Leiden University, and acted as academic director of ACPA until his retirement in December 2020.

 Borgdorff was involved in the establishment of the Journal for Artistic Research (JAR) and the associated Society for Artistic Research (SAR).
 He served as editor of JAR from 2010 to 2015, co-founded the Research Catalogue in 2011, acted as president of SAR from 2015 to 2019.